 Hunting is not a game for the faint at heart.
 Historically, good hunting skills were associated with strength and vitality.
 However, with time there have been modifications in the game.
 Those who have embraced these changes as far as gearing up is concerned have always secured their positions at the top of the food chain.
 The same cannot be said about the purist in hunting game who still believe in their bare hands and crude hunting techniques.

-It is evident that range finders have come a long way in their technological advancement.
+It is evident that range finders have come a long way in their technological advancement and you can see some examples here.
 Long after hunters have tolerated dismal performance from the range finders of the early days, it is safe to assume that they can finally have a reason to smile.

 Buyers guide to getting the best rangefinder and value for your money.